mariafegarcias/internship/index.md

 <div class="neuralwrapper">
     <a href="./IRD"><img src="images/IRD.png?raw=true" alt="neural network" class="blur"/></a>
-    <p class="neuraltext">Future internship at the Institute of Research for Development in Paris.</p>
+    <p class="neuraltext">Future internship at the Institute of Research for Development in Paris from March to May 2024.</p>
 </div>
 <br>